-- Accept the train and be a force laying railroad ties which place it on a nourishing course
+- Accept the train and be a force laying railroad ties which place it on a better course

-I choose the second option, and that choice informs the way I look at how digital infrastructure is affecting books, publishing and education.
-I like that we're irrationally emotional about the loss of physicality in books.
-We're explorers, and the first rule of the Explorer's Club is: always choose a disrupted space filled with intense emotion.
+I choose the second option, and that choice informs the way I look at how digital infrastructure is affecting books, publishing, and education, culture, and the patterns of our lives.

-I believe there is an emerging confluence of simple technologies around books, publishing, networks and education that can be leveraged to change the way we think about learning and information accessibility.
-If you're working in this space, I'd love to chat.
+I believe there is an emerging confluence of simple technologies around books, publishing, networks, and education that can be leveraged to change the way we think about learning and information accessibility.

-The old guard is crumbling.
-A new guard is awkwardly emerging.
+The old guard holds its ground in a way, but a new guard is awkwardly emerging.
 Together, we can affect the shape of the new guard.
 Isn't that exciting?